Spin-Dependent Interactions and Heavy-Quark Transport in the QGP: In-Medium Potential and Selfconsistent QGP

 with $\omega_1+\omega_2\gg|\mathbf{p}_{1}+\mathbf{p}_{2}|$.
 The resulting single-particle selfenergy, $\Sigma_{Q}(z)$, is inserted into Eq.~(\ref{eq_G00static}) to obtain the $Q\bar Q$ propagator, and Eq.~(\ref{eq_2bodyselfenergy}) yields the two-body selfenergy, $\Sigma_{Q \bar{Q}}(z)$.

-Interference effects lead to a suppression of the imaginary part of the two-body selfenergy (relative to the sum of the single-particle absorptive parts), sometimes referred to as ``imaginary part of the potential" (it is, in fact, a suppression of the latter)~\cite{Laine:2006ns}.
-In the $T$-matrix formalism this amounts to a 3-body contribution which is rather challenging to compute explicitly~\cite{Liu:2017qah}.
-Instead, an $r$-dependent suppression factor of a functional form guided by perturbative results has been implemented~\cite{Liu:2017qah} with a factorizable ansatz, $\Sigma_{Q \bar{Q}}(z,r)=\Sigma_{Q \bar{Q}}(z)\phi(r)$, where the function $\phi(r)$ will be part of the constraints from the lQCD data for static HQ free energies at each temperature.
+Interference effects lead to a suppression of the imaginary part of the two-body selfenergy (relative to the sum of the single-particle absorptive parts), which is sometimes referred to as ``imaginary part of the potential" (it is, in fact, an $r$-dependent suppression of the imaginary part)~\cite{Laine:2006ns}.
+In the $T$-matrix formalism this amounts to 3-body diagrams which are rather challenging to compute explicitly~\cite{Liu:2017qah}.
+Instead, the interference effects are implemented through an $r$-dependent suppression factor~\cite{Liu:2017qah} with a functional form guided by perturbative results~\cite{Akamatsu:2020ypb} using a factorized ansatz, $\Sigma_{Q \bar{Q}}(z,r)=\Sigma_{Q \bar{Q}}(z)\phi(r)$, where the function $\phi(r)$ is part of the constraints from the lQCD data for static HQ free energies at each temperature.
 The interference effect is mostly relevant for deeply bound heavy quarkonia, where, in the color singlet channel, the imaginary part should vanish in the limit of $r\to0$ (corresponding to a color-neutral object).
+This is a central ingredient to quantum transport approaches (see Ref.~\cite{Akamatsu:2020ypb} for a recent review), but it also plays a significant role in the quantitative description of the quarkonium spectral functions computed within the $T$-matrix approach, especially when fitting lQCD data for euclidean quarkonium correlators~\cite{Liu:2017qah}.